 Some mask this by giving excuses when told to read aloud.

-6. Have trouble with word problems for Mathematics
+6. Has trouble with word problems for Mathematics

 I have noticed that for students with dyslexia, they usually do better in the questions that are straightforward and only require them to do basic arithmetic, such as addition or subtraction.
 When the same numbers are placed in a lengthy word problem, they would usually leave the question blank.
 Alternatively, they would provide random calculations, so as not to be scolded for leaving the question blank.